mandalabhash/CipherSchools_Aimmore-Blogs/README.md

 # AimMore Blogs

-Welcome to AimMore Blogs, a stylish and feature-rich blog website developed with React and Node.js frameworks.
+Welcome to AimMore Blogs, a blog website developed with React and Node.js frameworks.
 This project is designed for educational and examination evaluation purposes only and should not be cloned or used for commercial purposes.

 ## Getting Started